AmberELEC/website/docs/themes.md

 ## Art Book 3:2

 ### Descritpion
 A simple theme for Emulation Station based on the look of a coffee table book.
-Built and tested on 351Elec for the RG351P handheld.
+Built and tested on AmberELEC for the RG351P handheld.
 Discussion for the base Art book theme is ongoing in this thread: https://retropie.org.uk/forum/topic/11728/new-theme-art-book

 ### Preview